hyh19962008/watson-srt-subtitle/README.md

 # watson-srt-subtitle
-Convert json result of IBM watson Speech to Text service to SRT subtitle file
+Convert the JSON result of IBM Watson Speech to Text service to an SRT subtitle file.

+The IBM Watson Speech to Text service can be used to create subtitles for videos if your request has set `timestamps=true`.
+However, the returned result is in JSON format and requires some conversion.
+That's exactly what these scripts do.